Marantle/Chamberlain/README.md

 # Chamberlain
+World of Warcraft: Midnight player housing addon

 Room names for player housing (retail, Interface 120007).
 Mark two corners of a room, name it, and a gold banner greets you whenever you walk in.
 Share your layout with your group, or grab theirs when you visit.

+Also additionally can create description that a talking head can read out aloud when you enter a room and click "read".

 Named after the manor officer who announced guests to each room.